OpenDataServices/flatten-tool/docs/usage-ocds.rst

 This will command will create an output called flattened in all the formats we support - currently this is ``flattened.xlsx`` and a ``flattened/`` directory of csv files.

-See ``flatten-tool flatten --help`` for details of the commandline options.
+See ``flatten-tool flatten --help`` for details of the command line options.

 Converting a populated spreadsheet to JSON